 Head of Department

-Jamie Bartlett is Head of Lower School Studies, as well as Head of both Economics and Business Studies.
+Mr Jamie Bartlett is Head of Lower School Studies, as well as Head of both Economics and Business Studies.
 Along with his teaching roles he is Head of Racket Sports as well as being a tutor in East.
-Jamie joined Cranleigh in 2010 after working for Deloitte Consulting for 10 years.
+Mr Bartlett joined Cranleigh in 2010 after working for Deloitte Consulting for 10 years.
 He is the proud father of two very bouncy young children, and an equally bouncy cocker-spaniel called Daisy-Duke.

 Since Economics is based around the choices made by individuals, firms, governments and ultimately society, it is an opportunity for debate.
 It provides the framework for argument, on such diverse subjects as poverty, health-care, footballers’ wages and the environment.
 The goal is to use what resources we have to make ourselves better off, and it is no coincidence that people with Economics degrees are among the best-paid graduates.